 This function is not decorated with @challenge_response_allowed as the TiQR token is always a challenge response token!

-- passw The PIN of the token. - options dictionary of additional request parameters update (param)
+- passw The PIN of the token. - options dictionary of additional request parameters verify_response(passw=None, challenge=None)

 This method is called during the initialization process.

 Parameters param (dict) - parameters from the token init